 \subsection{Solving Stochastic Games}

+Given the definitions of SGs defined above, we will primarily introduce some solutions for SGs in this section, especially with MARL methods.
+More detailed discussions about advanced algorithms for solving SGs are provided later in Sec.~\ref{sec:sg_alg}.
 An SG can be considered as a sequence of normal-form games, which are games that can be represented in a matrix.
 Take the original intersection scenario as an example (see Figure \ref{fig:intersection}).
 A snapshot of the SG at time $t$ (stage game) can be represented as a normal-form game in a matrix format.
 The rows correspond to the action set $\mathbb{A}^1$ for agent $1$, and the columns correspond to the action set $\mathbb{A}^2$ for agent $2$.
 The values of the matrix are the rewards given for each of the joint action pairs.
-In this scenario, if both agents care only about maximising their own possible reward with no consideration of other agents (the solution concept in a single-agent RL problem) and choose the action to rush, they will reach the outcome of crashing into each other.
+In this scenario, if both agents care only about maximizing their own possible reward with no consideration of other agents (the solution concept in a single-agent RL problem) and choose the action to rush, they will reach the outcome of crashing into each other.
 Clearly, this state is unsafe and is thus sub-optimal for each agent, despite the fact that the possible reward was the highest for each agent when rushing.
-Therefore, to solve an SG and truly maximise the cumulative reward, each agent must take strategic actions with consideration of others when determining their policies.
+Therefore, to solve an SG and truly maximize the cumulative reward, each agent must take strategic actions with consideration of others when determining their policies.